Student and Family Handbook

 622 Tipline

 District 622 relies on students, staff, and families to help identify the sources of any threats involving our schools.
-If you or your student see or hear anything, please access the Tip Line on the website or through our District 622 mobile app.
+If you or your student sees or hears anything, please access the Tip Line on the website or through our District 622 mobile app.
 Your tip can be anonymous.
 Reporting categories include bullying, drugs, feedback, fighting, kudos, personal crises, safety risks, threats, vandalism, and weapons.

 Electronic Notifications